Exclusive–New Mexico GOP Candidate Called Trump ‘A**hole Unworthy of the Office’

 As for any endorsements, or not, that would not come from the official office—but from the campaign—and no endorsement has been issued as of this point from Trump or the vice president.

 This district is one of the most important battleground districts in the country and critical if Republicans are to retake the House majority.
 While one might think these revelations may dash GOP hopes of retaking the all-important New Mexico Second Congressional District seat from Democrats in 2020, there is another candidate.
-Yvette Herrell, a Republican woman and Statehouse veteran who narrowly lost the seat in the 2018’s blue wave, is running again.
+Yvette Herrell, a Republican woman and Statehouse veteran who narrowly lost the seat in 2018’s blue wave, is running again.

 Trump is headed to New Mexico on Monday, and as of now both Chase and Herrell are expected to be in attendance at the rally.
 It remains to be seen what the president will think of these comments from Chase about him in 2016 and whether they will have any impact on his handling of the race.